Only God Forgives: Plot

 Two hitmen hired by Byron attempt to kill Chang with machine guns at a restaurant, causing the deaths of numerous customers and two of Chang's men.
-Chang shoots one and also tortures the other before killing him.
-The hitman leads Chang to Li Po, who has resorted to arranging hits to pay for his disabled son.
-Chang kills the hitman with his sword but spares Li Po.
-Chang finds Byron in a club and graphically tortures him to death but cannot find the person who ordered the hit.
+Chang shoots one of the assailants and captures the other, whom he also tortures for information.
+The hitman leads Chang to Li Po, who is revealed to have resorted to arranging hits to provide for his disabled son.
+Chang kills the hitman with his sword but chooses to spare Li Po.
+Chang then finds Byron in a club and graphically tortures him to death, seeking to learn who ordered the hit against him.

 After recognizing Chang as the man from his visions and failing to follow him, Julian eventually finds Chang and challenges him to a fight at his boxing club.
-Chang quickly defeats Julian, who cannot land a single blow.
-Afterwards, Crystal tells Julian that Chang has figured out that she ordered the hit, where she pleads with Julian to kill Chang.
+Chang easily defeats Julian, who cannot manage to land a single blow.
+Afterwards, Crystal tells Julian that Chang has figured out that she ordered the hit, and pleads with Julian to kill Chang.
 Crystal promises that after Julian eliminates Chang, they can go back home and she will be a true mother to him.
 Julian and his associate Charlie infiltrate Chang's home and plan to ambush him.
-After learning that Charlie was instructed to execute the entire family, Julian kills Charlie before he can kill Chang's daughter.
+Upon learning that Charlie was instructed by Crystal to execute the entire family, Julian kills Charlie before he can kill Chang's daughter.

 Chang confronts Crystal in her hotel room, where she tells him about Julian's violent behaviour.
 Chang stabs Crystal in the throat.
 Later, Julian returns to the hotel and finds his mother's corpse, where he cuts open her abdomen and shoves his hand inside it.
-Julian later stands in a field with Chang, offering him his hands voluntarily so he can cut them off with the same weapon with which he killed Crystal.
+Julian later stands in a field with Chang, offering him his hands voluntarily so they can be severed with the same weapon that killed Crystal.
 Later, Chang performs a song in a karaoke club filled with fellow police officers.